objcio/articles/2015-02-09-gpu-machine-vision.md

 Many line detection processes are based on a Hough transform, which is a technique where points in a real-world, Cartesian coordinate space are converted to another coordinate space.
 Calculations are then performed in this alternate coordinate space and the results converted back into normal space to determine the location of lines or other features.
 Unfortunately, many of these proposed calculations aren't suited for being run on a GPU because they aren't sufficiently parallel in nature and they require intense mathematical operations, like trigonometry functions, to be performed at each pixel.

-In 2011, Dubská, *et al.*<sup>10, 11</sup> proposed a much simpler, more elegant way of performing this coordinate space transformation and analysis, one that was ideally suited to being run on a GPU.
+In 2011, Dubská, *et al.*[^10] [^11]</sup> proposed a much simpler, more elegant way of performing this coordinate space transformation and analysis, one that was ideally suited to being run on a GPU.
 Their process relies on a concept called parallel coordinate space, which sounds completely abstract, but I'll show how it's actually fairly simple to understand.

 Let's take a line and pick three points within it:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-ParallelCoordinateSpace.png" alt="An example line"/>

 To transform this to parallel coordinate space, we'll draw three parallel vertical axes.
-On the center axis, we'll take the X components of our line points and draw points at 1, 2, and 3 steps up from the bottom.
-On the left axis, we'll take the Y components of our line points and draw points at 4, 6, and 8 steps up from the bottom.
-On the right axis, we'll do the same, only we'll count starting at the top of the line down.
+On the center axis, we'll take the X components of our line points and draw points at 1, 2, and 3 steps up from zero.
+On the left axis, we'll take the Y components of our line points and draw points at 4, 6, and 8 steps up from zero.
+On the right axis, we'll do the same, only we'll make the Y values negative.

 We'll then connect the Y component points to the corresponding X coordinate component on the center axis.
 That creates a drawing like the following:

 <img src="http://sunsetlakesoftware.com/sites/default/files/Objcio/MV-ParallelCoordinateTransform.png" alt="Points transformed into parallel coordinate space"/>

 You'll notice that the three lines on the right intersect at a point.
-It turns out that the Y coordinate of this point is the slope of our line in real space, and the X coordinate the Y-intercept of the line.
+This point determines the slope and intercept of our line in real space.
 If we had a line that sloped downwards, we'd have an intersection on the left half of this graph.

+If we take the distance from the center axis and call that u (2 in this case), the vertical distance from zero and call that v (1/3 in this case), and then label the width between our axes d (6, based on how I spaced the axes in this drawing), we can calculate slope and Y-intercept using the following equations:

+slope = -1 + d/u

+intercept = d * v/u

+The slope is thus 2, and the Y-intercept 1, matching what we drew in our line above.

 GPUs are excellent at this kind of simple, ordered line drawing, so this is an ideal means of performing line detection on the GPU.